 The new UK Corporate Governance Code retains the previous distinction between Principles, which companies must apply (as set out in their annual corporate governance statement) and more detailed Provisions, with which companies should either comply – or explain why they have not.
 Nothing in the new Code displaces these previous arrangements for companies following the Code, but there is new encouragement for companies to find their own way to address Provisions, and “explain” any non-compliance, rather than simply to comply with them on a “tick box” approach.

 The final version of the new Code follows the “shorter and sharper” approach adopted in the draft Code, with significant reductions in the number of both Principles and Provisions as compared with the previous (2016) version of the Code, and with various Provisions in the former Code now transferred to the Guidance on Board Effectiveness.

 We shall no doubt return to various topics and questions raised by the new Code as thoughts on its terms and practice relating to it develop.

 Part II of this blog article will focus on some selected points where the draft Code has been altered following the FRC consultation.

 Mark Cardale is Director of Sanctuary Governance (Development and Training) Ltd. He writes and lectures extensively on corporate governance and related topics, and is the current editor of A Practical Guide to Corporate Governance, published by Sweet & Maxwell in 2014.

-For more information about NEDonBoard’s upcoming dedicated learning, professional development and networking opportunities for non-executive directors and board members, please visit here.
+For more information about NEDonBoard’s dedicated learning, professional development and networking opportunities for non-executive directors and board members, please visit here.

 NEDonBoard is the professional body for non-executive directors and board members, listed on GOV.uk